caltechlibrary/archivesspace_vagrant/INSTALL.md

 ```

 To populate the dev instance with data I usually use a snapshot of our producton deployment's MySQL database.
 This can be done using mysqldump.
-If I have saved my archivesspace MySQL dump as the file named _as-backup.sql_ I would do the following to load it into my dev environment
+If I have saved my archivesspace MySQL dump as the file named _archivesspace-backup.sql_ I would do the following to load it into my dev environment

 ```
     vagrant up
     vagrant ssh
     # Copy the as-backup.sql file to the vagrant instance
     # replace USERNAME@HOSTNAME with your username host of your dev box
-    scp USERNAME@HOSTNAME:./as-backup.sql  ./
+    scp USERNAME@HOSTNAME:./archivesspace-backup.sql  ./
     # Drop down to root of virtual box to re-create the ArchivesSpace database
     sudo su
     mysql archivesspace